Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 - VD Counts: 14.4+/-0.7

 It looks like the recalibration of the measurment waveplates combined with the new gamma determination method has led to more balanced counts in general.
 There is still a bit of an imbalance in HA/VD (though they are closer than before)

+# 06/09/2025
+MP: Ria

+The lab is a bit warmer this week (~61F rather than mid-50s).
+I double checked the counts and decided the temperature change warranted recalibrating the QP for the hd_negpi_3_va state.
+After, I ran the full tomography over all the eta values and analyzed the data.

+-28.13743446751645
+Min counts 1: 55.1+/-0.7
+ Min counts 2: 46.3+/-1.2
+ HD Counts: 1572+/-4
+ VA Counts: 1642+/-7
+ HA Counts: 11.3+/-0.5
+ VD Counts: 14.3+/-0.6